-Under a Medical Device Translational Research Project award (TRAN 3), CIRM will enable completion of development activities for a non-diagnostic medical device that is critical for human stem cell based therapy development or use and that is subject to FDA regulation for marketing either under a Premarket Notification 510(k), a Premarket Approval (PMA) or within a Biologics License Application (BLA).
+Under a Medical Device Translational Research Project award (TRAN 3), CIRM will enable completion of development activities for a non-diagnostic medical device that is critical for stem cell based therapy development or use and that is subject to FDA regulation for marketing either under a Premarket Notification 510(k), a Premarket Approval (PMA) or within a Biologics License Application (BLA).

-For projects that are developing a significant risk medical device that is new or not cleared/approved for a given use where clinical trials are required, the expected outcome at the conclusion of a TRAN award is the conduct of a well-prepared Pre-Submission meeting with the FDA resulting in correspondence from the FDA indicating, at a minimum, adequacy of the IDE-enabling preclinical plan and preliminary clinical plan for the intended use.
+For projects that are developing a significant risk medical device that is new or not cleared/approved for a given use where clinical trials are required, the expected outcome is the conduct of a well-prepared Pre-Submission meeting with the FDA resulting in correspondence from the FDA indicating, at a minimum, adequacy of the IDE-enabling preclinical plan and preliminary clinical plan for the intended use.
 Applicants should consult the FDA Guidance Document on Pre-Submission Meetings.

-For projects that are developing a non-significant risk or Class II medical device that is new or not cleared/approved for a given use, the expected outcome at the conclusion of a TRAN award is the conduct of a well-prepared Pre-Submission meeting with the FDA resulting in correspondence from the FDA indicating, at a minimum, adequacy of the preclinical plan, comparison to predicate device (if applicable) and preliminary clinical plan (if applicable) for the intended use to enable filling for clearance/approval to market under a 510(k) or a (PMA).
+For projects that are developing a non-significant risk or Class II medical device that is new or not cleared/approved for a given use, the expected outcome is the conduct of a well-prepared Pre-Submission meeting with the FDA resulting in correspondence from the FDA indicating, at a minimum, adequacy of the preclinical plan, comparison to predicate device (if applicable) and preliminary clinical plan (if applicable) for the intended use to enable filing for clearance/approval to market under a 510(k) or a (PMA).
 Applicants should consult the FDA Guidance Document on Pre-Submission Meetings.